UIUC-iSchool-DataViz/fall2025-acg-acu/week01/lecture01.md

 - Short answer/multiple choice
 - Graded automatically on PrairieLearn
 - Can be attempted multiple times _with decreasing scores_
-- ~12 Quizzes in the course
+- ~10 Quizzes in the course
+- Generally due on *Sundays* (but always double check the due dates!)

 ---